 - To be familiar with pre-pregnancy management of the most common conditions affecting reproductive age women

 - To be familiar with recommend training for optimizing diversity and inclusion training in US health systems

 - To understand the current issues related to breast cancer screening in women

 - To understand the common complaints and workup/treatment of incontinence in women

 - To identify and apply current management for different Pap screening results

 - To identify the diagnosis and updated management options for polycystic ovarian syndrome

 The Medical College of Wisconsin is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-AMA: The Medical College of Wisconsin designates this Live Activity for a maximum of 8 AMA PRA Category 1 Credit(s) ™.
+The Medical College of Wisconsin designates this Live Activity for a maximum of 7 AMA PRA Category 1 Credit(s) ™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-ACOG: The American College of Obstetricians and Gynecologists has assigned 8 cognate credits to this program.
+ACOG: The American College of Obstetricians and Gynecologists has assigned up to 7 cognate credits to this program.